Grantwriting & Development

 - Graduate education reform

 - Equity in the academy

 - The importance of humanities scholarship

 As a humanities PhD and a higher education expert with over a decade of experience, I have a deep understanding of the importance of continually working to improve and update program structures—as well as the challenges and political sensitivities inherent in the task.
-In developing new programs, I have worked with stakeholders at all levels of the university, from students to faculty and staff to senior leadership.
 My roles have included administration, research, and teaching at institutions including the Futures Initiative at the City University of New York, the Modern Language Association, the Scholarly Communication Institute, and the Alfred P. Sloan Foundation.
 Within each of those programs, I have created frameworks that are supportive, sustainable, research-driven, and community-oriented.

 My work is grounded in research as well as experience.
 I am the author of Putting the Humanities PhD to Work: Thriving in and beyond the Classroom (Duke University Press, 2020), a highly regarded book that examines the value and possibility of humanities graduate education both within and beyond the academy.

 Equity, sustainability, engagement, and community are my focal points in all aspects of my work.
 I help institutions to develop policies and practices that support retention and wellbeing of faculty, students, and staff, while also fostering creative and high-impact scholarship that goes beyond the walls of the university.